 What if my child is not reaching developmental milestones?

 If your child’s doctor finds anything that may be of concern, they can refer you to a specialist and/or work with your family to identify services, such as an early intervention program, that may help your child.
 If your child has any delays, even if mild, you should start intervention as early as possible so your child can make the best possible progress.

 - Indicadores del desarrollo (CDC)

 - Developmental milestone information for preemies (AAP)

-- Speech and language development guides and en espanol (ASHA)
+- Speech and language development guides (en espanol) (ASHA)

-- Social and emotional development guides for children at birth to 12 months, 12 to 24 months and 24-36 months (ZerotoThree.org)
+- Social and emotional development guides for children at birth to 12 months (en espanol), 12 to 24 months (en espanol) and 24-36 months (en espanol) (zerotothree.org)

 - Early Head Start is for low-income babies, toddlers and pregnant women and their families.
-EHS programs enhance children's physical, social, emotional, and intellectual development; assist pregnant women to access comprehensive prenatal and postpartum care; support parents' efforts to fulfill their parental roles; and help parents move toward self-sufficiency.
-(HHS.gov)
+EHS programs enhance children's physical, social, emotional, and intellectual development; assist pregnant women with access to comprehensive prenatal and postpartum care; support parents' efforts to fulfill their parental roles; and help parents move toward self-sufficiency. (hhs.gov)